Skip to content

 «Learning by doing, growing at their own pace.»

-Piaget showed us that children actively construct their own understanding through experience — and that genuine learning follows a child's own developmental readiness, not an arbitrary timetable.
-At SOLA, we meet every student where they are.
-Our individualised learning plans, project-based curriculum, and mixed-age groups reflect Piaget's insight: deep knowledge is built from the inside out.
+Piaget showed us that children actively construct their own understanding through experience, and that learning unfolds according to each child's developmental readiness and interests.
+At SOLA, we put this insight into practice through interest-based, developmentally paced education.
+Our individualised learning plans, project-based curriculum, and mixed-age groups all reflect Piaget's understanding of how children learn.

 03